Deir ez-Zor Governorate: Siege of Deir ez-Zor

-ISIL insurgency in Deir ez-Zor
+ISIL defeat and insurgency in Deir ez-Zor

+During the Deir ez-Zor campaign ISIL was militarily and territorially defeated by the Syrian Democratic Forces (SDF).

-In 2018 ISIL started insurgency in Deir ez-Zor.
+In 2018 ISIL started to conduct insurgent attacks against SDF forces in Deir ez-Zor.

+Post-Assad

+On 26 February 2025, four SDF fighters and eight civilians were killed in a Turkish airstrike on military positions of SDF.

+The Syrian transitional government engaged in various armed altercations with the SDF in the months after the March 10 agreement, predominantly in Deir ez-Zor Governorate.

 Demographics

 Arabs constitute about 90% of the population of the governorate, a vast majority being Sunni Muslims.
-In the 1980s, some Arabs converted to Shia Islam whose population do not exceed 5,000.
 About a thousand Christians live in the governorate as well.

 The most significant Arab tribes are the Bu Kamal, the Shuwayt, Al-Shaitat, Bakir, Bu Kamil, Mashahda, Bu Khabour, Qaraan and Bu Hassan who all are part of the 'Egaidat confederation.
 Beside the 'Egaidat confederation, other tribes include the Al-Baggara, Abeed, Kul’ayeen, and Albu Saraya.